rooharrigan/slack_webhooks_intro/README.md

 9. See if you can figure out how to change the icon your webhook is posting with.

+If you want to experiment with different formatting in messages, check out the [Message Builder](https://api.slack.com/docs/messages/builder).
+It'll show you if you have any errors in your JSON and you can copy and paste right from there into your code.

-If you find yourself lost lost, there is directory in this repo called 'final' that has one version of how your app could work.
+If you find yourself lost lost, there is directory in this repo called `/final` that has one version of how your app could work.
 Feel free to peek in there!

 ## Final Product
 ![Something like this.](/templates/static/final_example.png)